hdg7/mlighter/README.md

 ## Testing Models Reliability.

 This section allows to use a model and test its reliability under adversarial conditions.
 Currently, we allow only models in SKlearn.
 You just need to include an instance of your input data and test your model directly.
 Remember that the input needs to respect the models feature space.
+If you want to see how to use it via the interface, check the manual.

 ## Testing Bugs in Code.

 This part of the tool in based on fuzzing and aims to identify crashes in the code.
 To run this part you need to create a parametrized template of your code so the fuzzer can start applying different strategies to it.
+We use afl-based fuzzers so you need to prepare your code in a way that is compatible.
+Our system uses afl-init as a starting point for the testing.
+For an example, check the tests folder.
+The tester will create a screen instance running the fuzzer so you do not need to worry if you have to close your interface.

 ## Identifying Performance Issues.